cx-prog-lang/.github/features/auto_default.md

 For array types, each array element will be initialized to its default value if it exists.
 Array types or type aliases from `typedef`s **cannot** have their own default values.

 For pointer types, the default value of `void *` is a special default value that applies to _all_ pointer types by default.
 This is overridden if a specific pointer type defines its own default value.
-Nested pointer types don't share the same default value with un-nested counterparts (i.e., `int **` is treated as a different pointer type than `int *` in terms of a default value).
+Nested pointer types don't share the same default value with un-nested counterparts (e.g., `int **` is treated as a different pointer type than `int *` in terms of a default value).

 All default values are compile-time constants.